 Confirming that the primary agency having jurisdiction has the option, but not the obligation, to utilize the IMT at any of the three levels described above.

-That staff costs for the IMT will be borne by the team members agency, but that agencies will cooperate to seek reimbursement when it becomes available.
+That staff costs for the IMT will be borne by the team members’ agency, but that agencies will cooperate to seek reimbursement when it becomes available.

 WHAT ELSE…..